-Bentley is now offering a new one credit internship course and this new course allows undergraduate students to earn one academic credit for internship work experience completed during the summer, fall, or spring.
+The one credit internship course allows undergraduate students to earn one academic credit for internship work experience completed during the summer, fall, or spring .
 The student must complete a minimum of 45 hours of work at the internship over the span of at least four weeks in order to receive credit for the course.
 Students will need to have completed a minimum of 30 credits prior to taking this class in order to be eligible.
 This class can only be taken once.
-Students can decide to take this class as a business or arts and science elective.
+Students can decide to take this class as a business (ID 209) or arts and sciences (ID 210) elective.

-In order to be approved for this course, the student must fill out an online form (https://forms.office.com/Pages/ResponsePage.aspx? id=rr4wkPw8iEep4hMCBP8fEDUM3wYKBN5Mvfo2IDMYt0ZURFZXMk8zWE through the undergraduate course catalog.
+In order to be approved for this course, the student must fill out an online form (https://bentleyedu.sharepoint.com/sites/ UndergraduateProcessing/SitePages/One-credit-Internship.aspx? &originalPath=aHR0cHM6Ly9iZW50bGV5ZWR1LnNoYXJlcG9pbnQuY29tL through the undergraduate course catalog.
 Once submitted, the student's form will be reviewed by the Associate Dean of Business or the Associate Dean of Arts and Sciences, depending on how they want the credit to count in their degree audit.
 Students must apply no later than the add/drop period of the academic semester during which the internship takes place.
 Credit will not be granted retroactively.
 Upon approval, the Associate Dean will assign the student a professor who will oversee the academic work associated with the internship and assign the student a grade of Satisfactory or Unsatisfactory.